dylocoshu/SAD-ADR/docs/decisions/003-context-diagram.md

 ## Context and Problem Statement

-I need to be able to display the architecture of the system and its different levels (System Context and Container ) correctly and efficiently.
+I need to be able to display the Contetxt Diagram correctly and effectively.

 ## Considered Options